 In any case, we’re committed to useful, accurate and practical information above all else.
 Solving our readers’ problems and challenges is our top priority, and we firmly believe that if we do that the right way, everything else will fall into place.
 We do our best to keep our stories updated with links to brands, parks and government sites that provide additional info.

 In the case of hiking, camping and backpacking stories, we strive to find writers who’ve personally explored these areas and can vouch for their beauty and brilliance.
 For gear reviews, we try to find writers who have some experience with the types of products being reviewed, and in many cases we personally field test the products being recommended.

 We pride ourselves on our research and commitment to putting out the best possible stories for our readers, and welcome suggestions on how to do that better.

-Each story we publish has hours of research, writing, fact-checking and editing behind it, and each article is reviewed by several editors, including Mac Misseldine, our Lead Editor, and Jake Case, our Managing Editor.
+Each story we publish has hours of research, writing, fact-checking and editing behind it, and each article is reviewed by our editors, Heather Balogh Rochfort, managing editor, and Keith Langston, senior editor.